fbpx

 Treasury Bills (T-Bills) Illustration of Returns

-Treasury bills are sold at a discount to the par value, which is its actual value.
-For example, a Treasury bill with a par value of $10,000 may be sold for $9,500.
-The US Government, through the Department of Treasury, promises to pay the investor the full face value of the T-bill at its specified maturity date.
+Treasury bills are sold at a discount to the par value, which can be thought of as the maturity amount.
+For example, a one year Treasury bill with a par value of $1,000,000 may be sold for $950,000.
+The US Government, through the Department of Treasury, promises to pay the investor the full par value of $1,000,000 of the T-bill at its specified maturity date.

-The difference between the face value of the T-bill and the amount that an investor pays is called the discount rate, which is calculated as a percentage.
-In this case, the discount rate is 5% of the face value.
+The difference between the face value of the T-bill and the amount that an investor pays is called the discount rate or discount yield, which is calculated as a percentage.
+In this case, the discount yield is 5% for this one year T-Bill.
+The formula for calculating discount yield is as follows:

-Get T-Bill rates directly from the US Treasury website.
+T-Bill reference rates can be obtained directly from the US Treasury website.

 How to Purchase Treasury Bills